Styyx1/NoStamina-SKSE/README.md

 # NoStamina-SKSE
 based on: https://github.com/malus741/NoStaminaConsumptionOutsideCombat  and changed + updated for GOG

+# I'm still in the midst of figuring out how that works, don't expect it to be the best way to do it.
+**does currently only work for SSE and AE and GOG. not for VR**

 ## Requirements
 * [CMake](https://cmake.org/)
 	* Add this to your `PATH`